Events Festivals & Fun!!

 by the Elgin Main Street Board, Elgin Chamber of Commerce and

-the Parks and Community Development Department.
-Holiday by the
+the Community Development Department.
+For more information visit Holiday

 by the Tracks.

 EVFD Lighted Christmas Parade: This event takes place the first Saturday of December

 by the Elgin Volunteer Fire Department, this annual parade is